 With the Hybrid Alternative, in the area of 4-lane expansion in Fond du Lac County, most farm operations would have field access points and driveways modified to RI/RO only.
 Median breaks would be intermittently spaced to allow U-turns for access to properties and access to both directions of travel.
 Special median break siting consideration will be given in areas where farmers own land on both sides of the roadway.
-Side road access would be modified, with numerous intersections in Fond du Lac County having RI/RO access restrictions, cul-de-sacs, or RCUTs installed (See Table 2.6-1).
+Side road access would be modified, with numerous intersections in Fond du Lac County having RI/RO access restrictions, cul-de-sacs, or RCUT intersections installed.
+The intersection access listing is contained in Table 2.6-1.

-Discussions with farmers on the corridor indicated that maneuvering through RCUTs is difficult with farm equipment.
+Discussions with farmers on the corridor indicated that maneuvering through a RCUT intersection may be difficult with farm equipment.
 Under existing conditions, slow moving agricultural equipment travels on the shoulder, and then takes a full lane before turning left or right onto a side road.
-With the 4-lane expansion in Fond du Lac County, this equipment must take a lane, then move to the left lane, then move to the left-turn lane before making a U-turn.
+With the 4-lane expansion in Fond du Lac County, this farm equipment must take a lane, then move to the left lane, then move to the left-turn lane before making a U-turn.
+See Figure 2.4-4 for an illustration of the RCUT concept.